stockhuman/heraldry/README.md

 --
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and as such relevant commands and documentation can be found at github.com/facebook/create-react-app.

-The Twitter bot is hosted on [glitch](https://glitch.com/~heraldry-bot).
+The Twitter bot was hosted on [glitch](https://glitch.com/~heraldry-bot).
 See relevant code there.
-The tweeted images are derived from the `puppeteer` branch.
+The tweeted images are derived from the this branch.

 ## Acknowledgements
 This project utilises Twemoji emojis, bundled into a TTF font using [Mozilla's software](https://github.com/mozilla/twemoji-colr).